Is the clinic open to adults and children?

 Psychiatrists are medical doctors.
 Psychologists study human (and animal) behaviour and treat mental health issues using talk therapy and behaviour therapy.
 Psychologists are evidence-based practitioners.
 They keep abreast of the research and use this research to inform their practice.

-Do you provide reports for court?
+Do you do assessments or provide reports for court?

 No. The focus for my practice is on providing therapy and psychoeducational programs.